 - How do they encourage user engagement?

-- Are their certain tactics used that attract higher user engagement than others?
+- Are there certain tactics used that attract higher user engagement than others?

 - Is their social media presence heavier on a particular site?